Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

     1. Place the SD card back into your cart, and boot into Pico-Launcher.

-    1. To play Atari 2600 games, navigate to `/ROMs/2600`, then select an Atari 2600 ROM.
+    1. To play Atari 2600 games, navigate to `/ROMs/2600`, then select a ROM.

 === "Atari 5200"